 Dramatic changes in temperature, such as coming into a warm building from the cold windy outdoors, can result in inflammation of the skin.
 It causes the capillaries on the surface to expand and contract, which leads to redness.
 Minimise inflammation by keeping your home temperature at a reasonable level of warmth, and wrapping up well in the cold – perhaps wrapping a scarf over your nose and mouth to protect your skin.

-Rosacea sufferers can find further relief from the burning and redness of inflamed skin by using Mirvaso, or brimonidine.
+Rosacea sufferers can find further relief from the burning and redness of inflamed skin by using Mirvaso (brimonidine).

 Watch your diet

 The drier weather helps reduce breakouts and inflammation in some people with oilier, acne-prone skin, but a poor diet during this time of year can have the opposite effect.
-Studies have suggested that a diet high in refined carbohydrates, which cause a spike in blood sugar, can also increase hormones.
+Studies have suggested that a diet high in refined carbohydrates, which cause a spike in blood sugar, can also increase hormones and may play a part in acne breakouts.

 Both acne and rosacea sufferers can benefit from an invigorated skincare routine in winter.
 The idea is to avoid drying out the skin and then increasing the risk of dead skin cells clogging pores, and avoiding the dryness and inflammation suffered by those with rosacea.